 Pollution is hazardous.
 In 1952, for example, 4,000 residents of London died from air pollution of the course of just a few days in an incident that became known as the Great Smog Disaster.
 Consider this: The terrorist attacks of September 11, 2001, killed fewer than 3,000 people.

 Around the world, one half of the population is under the age of 25, and that means that primary, secondary, and university students can have an enormous impact if they were to gather together to use their collective numbers to advocate for change.
 Currently, surveys find that many young people waste massive amounts of materials, from paper to plastic bottles, and more.
 By changing their attitudes and values, we can make a big difference in how much material ends up in the millions of tons of waste dumped into landfills and into the oceans around the world.
-Fourteen billion pounds of pollution, mostly plastic, is dumped into the world’s oceans each year.
+According to professional dissertation writing, fourteen billion pounds of pollution, mostly plastic, is dumped into the world’s oceans each year.

 So what can students do about pollution?
 The first thing students can do is to take personal action against pollution right now.
 Students can change their own consumption patterns.
 They can recycle more and waste less.
 They can choose sustainable products from ethical manufacturers, and they can avoid food waste by planning meals more carefully.
 All of these steps are good foundations for helping to create a more environmentally friendly lifestyle.

 Beyond this, students can work together to encourage family and friends to do the same, and they can advocate in their communities for better recycling programs and for sustainable practices at the business level and the governmental level.